jmalarcon/MIIS/src/Tests/posts/index.md

 **{{ posts.size }}** posts {% if tag %}&nbsp;with Tag '{{tag | capitalize}}'{% elseif categ %}&nbsp;with Category '{{categ | capitalize}}'{% else %}(all){% endif %}:

 {%- comment -%}
 IMPORTANT: Normally this kind of structure will be created in the template, directly in HTML, not in markdown.
-Although I've done my best to prevent this, in general, using Liquid tags for iteration or conditional intertwined with Markdown can be pretty tricky and can lead to weird results because of unexpected paragraphs generated around liquid tags, etc.
+Although I've done my best to prevent this, in general, using Liquid tags for iteration or conditional intertwined with Markdown could be pretty tricky and could lead to weird results because of unexpected paragraphs generated around liquid tags, etc. It should not happen with the measures taken, but be warned.
 By default, dates are formated using the .NET format, much more simple and intuitive than the Ruby one.
 If you want to use something from Shopify or Jekyll you can switch globally to the Ruby format for dates (see docs)
 {%- endcomment -%}